aburra16/waiting-for-satoshi/script.md

             (grins)
 Exactly!
 Only with skyscrapers.
 Imagine steel that curves like a violin, glass that catches dawn and breaks it into hymns.
-No priest with a ruler, no critic with a sledgehammer—just pure pursuit.
+No priest with a ruler, no critic with a sledgehammer... just pure pursuit.

                          GIOVANNI
 And Satoshi funds this?

                          MAXIMILIAN
-Not funds—enables.
-When value rests on bedrock, patrons sprout like dandelions.
+Not funds, enables.
+When value rests on bedrock, when we have an honest measure, patrons sprout like dandelions.
 Artists stop begging, start building.

                          GIOVANNI
 You paint a lovely future.
 Pity we’re stuck in plywood present.